 UNESCO inscribed Sucre on its World Heritage list in 1991 because the city’s well-preserved architecture illustrates the blending of local traditions with European styles.

 Unlike most places we visit, we arrived without a plan of what to see in Sucre.
 Instead we were looking forward to a relaxing day in a scenic city.

 Our one day in Sucre was enjoyable, and we did end up visiting some attractions, but overall felt that Sucre didn’t have any “must-see” sites.
 The city’s draw is definitely more in its history, Spanish colonial architecture and pleasant atmosphere, than in any specific tourist attractions.

-Although there wasn’t one main site or particular things to do in Sucre that drew us here, there were plenty of smaller discoveries that made our trip to Sucre a satisfying one.
+Although there wasn’t one main site or any particular things to do in Sucre that drew us here, there were plenty of smaller discoveries that made our trip to Sucre a satisfying one.
 Here’s a look at how we spent one day in Sucre!

 Plaza 25 de Mayo